Why It’s Worth Investing in Your Wardrobe

-Guys, what was the first nice thing you treated yourself to, for your wardrobe?
+Guys, what was the first nice thing you treated yourself to for your wardrobe?

 And I mean, really nice.

 Now, I know that brand doesn’t set off any “ooh you fancy” bells nowadays, but back then?
-That brand was shmancy with a capital “SCH.”
+That brand was schmancy with a capital “SCH.”
 Sure, there was a puffer vest I had in high school from American Eagle that I thought was pretty hot stuff.
 But these jeans.
 They were over a hundred bucks!

 This purchase set me off on really well-made denim, and I’ve never looked back.
 They feel good.
 They don’t stretch.
 You almost never have to wash them.
 Your butt always looks amazing in them.
 What’s not to love?

-It’s funny, then, that I continue to forget this mantra – even while reminding you guys of it at least once a week.
+And hey, I get it.
 It’s so much easier to spend 1/4 the price on the same – well, “same” – item from a big box store, or get the one on the clearance rack – discounted because of an older style, or a color that’s trendy, not timeless.

 Think about how you feel in a new relationship.
 This wondrous creature who cares about you – you! – makes you feel like Superman.
-If she’s with you, then you must really be something.

 If you’re wearing that great suit in your closet that fits you just so, those amazing shoes, you feel the effect creep across your whole body.
 Your whole being.

 I’m not even kidding you; the vision I had of myself the first time I picked it up was me as Mr. Monopoly.
 If that’s not how you want to see yourself in the business world, I don’t know what is.

 But I am saying that you may want to consider saving that budget up, skipping the sales rack and the cheaper-but-not-really-that-great items til you can afford the bigger ticket item you really want.

-What’s the last thing you invested in for your wardrobe?
+Head to Twitter and tell us: What’s the last thing you invested in for your wardrobe?
 How do you feel when you wear it (or carry it!)?